UN-OCHA/rwint9-site/html/modules/custom/reliefweb_subscriptions/README.md

 ### Sending

-Sending notification can be pretty slow depending on the content of the emails (ex: hundred of jobs) and the number of subscribers.
+Sending notifications can be pretty slow depending on the content of the emails (ex: hundred of jobs) and the number of subscribers.

 ## Testing

-Log in, and go to the subscriptions page `/user/USER_ID/subscriptions`, then (replace `XXX` by a disaster ID):
+Log in, and go to the subscriptions page `/user/USER_ID/subscriptions`:

 ```bash
 drush cr